bergo-bioinfo/timeline/README.md

 NOTE: the values are displayed as labels (event, instruments names, ...)

+### css

+`css` is a string containing css definition of the css classes used by the `className`property of visjs timeline.
+Check visjs documentation for more details.

+Note: css can also be applied directly by using the `style` property of visjs item in `data` configuration.

 ### Example of json configuration for a project without event but with repeats of `Biological Samples` and `Treatments` instruments:

 ```